 Civity Update: Growing the Civity Counter-Story

 I’m writing at my desk in San Francisco, where terrible fires have been burning just north of me over the last few weeks.
-I have been glued to the radio, TV and Internet, trying to discover news of friends and colleagues and hearing terrible stories of death and loss of homes.
-I have also been …
+I have been glued to the radio, …

 Continue reading “Civity Update: Growing the Civity Counter-Story”